PromptCap: Prompt-Guided Task-Aware Image Captioning

-For PromptCap training, we view existing VQA datasets as natural sources of pairs of task and task-related visual details.
-We synthesize prompt-guided captions by combining the general image captions and the question-answering pairs with GPT-3 in-context learning.
+For \NAME training, we view existing VQA datasets as natural sources of pairs of task and task-related visual details.
+We synthesize question-aware captions by combining the general image captions and the question-answering pairs using GPT-3 in-context learning.
 Figure~\ref{fig:example_gen} illustrates the GPT-3 prompt we use for training example generation.
 The prompt contains the task instruction, 20 human-written examples, and the VQA question-image pair that we synthesize the task-aware caption from.
 Since GPT-3 only accepts text inputs, we represent each image by concatenating the 5 human-written COCO captions~\cite{chen2015microsoft}, as shown in the ``Original Context".
-The human-written examples follow the principals of prompt-guided captions described in Section~\ref{sec:promptcap_notation}.
-The commonsense reasoning ability of GPT-3 allows the model to understand the image (to an extent) via the COCO captions and synthesize new examples by following the human-written examples.
+The human-written examples follow the three principles of prompt-guided captions described in Section~\ref{sec:promptcap}.
+The commonsense reasoning ability of GPT-3 allows the model to understand the image to some extent via the COCO captions and synthesize new examples by following the human-written examples.